kubernetes/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

 The above example used `effect` of `NoSchedule`.
 Alternatively, you can use `effect` of `PreferNoSchedule`.

-There are three types of taint `effects`
+There are three types of taint `effects` enforced by the Kubernetes scheduler
 * `NoExecute`: This affects pods that are already running on the node as follows
     * pods that do not tolerate the taint are evicted immediately
     * pods that tolerate the taint without specifying `tolerationSeconds` in